-Support Coordinators employed by Division of DD Regional Offices or TCM Entities are responsible for reevaluating each participant as part of the annual person centered planning process regarding the in individual's need for an ICF/ID LOC.
+Support coordinators employed by the Division of DD regional offices or TCM entities are responsible for reevaluating each participant as part of the annual person centered planning process regarding the individual's continued need for an ICF/ID LOC.
 Division of DD regional offices must approve claims of eligibility and associated documentation made by TCM entity employees.
 All decisions are subject to approval of the Medicaid Agency.